IndrajeetPatil/ggstatsplot/README.md

-  title = "Dataset: Motor Trend Car Road Tests",      # title for the plot stat.title = "interaction effect",                  # title for the results from Pearson's chi-squared test legend.title = "Transmission",                      # title for the legend factor.levels = c("0 = automatic", "1 = manual"),   # renaming the factor level names for main variable facet.wrap.name = "No. of cylinders",               # name for the facetting variable facet.proptest = FALSE,                             # turning of facetted proportion test results caption = expression(                               # text for the caption
+  title = "Dataset: Motor Trend Car Road Tests",      # title for the plot stat.title = "interaction effect",                  # title for the results from Pearson's chi-squared test legend.title = "Transmission",                      # title for the legend factor.levels = c("1 = manual", "0 = automatic"),   # renaming the factor level names for 'main' variable facet.wrap.name = "No. of cylinders",               # name for the facetting variable facet.proptest = FALSE,                             # turning of facetted proportion test results caption = expression(                               # text for the caption